Topecoding206/clothingstore/README.md

-this clothing store web api more details as project progress
+#Welcome to clothing store web api more details as project progress